Welcome to St. Mary's Whaplode

 Contact details: Roy Willingham 01406 371900 or 07904110991 Email: Clare Christie 07949 244817 Email:

-Sunday Club - This small group make provision for the children and younger members to come along and express their understanding of the gospel stories through art during the Sunday morning service.
+Sunday Club - This small group makes provisions for the children and younger members to come along and express their understanding of the gospel stories through art during the Sunday morning service.
 For further details please contact Revd.
 Barbara Hutchinson 01406 422354 or Clare Christie.

 Choir Practice - The Choir are presently managing with just 5 Ladies and could do with an injection of new blood - so if you enjoy singing and would like to join in you would be more than welcome.
 Choir practice is the Friday before the first Sunday of the month at 5pm - everyone welcome.